-Which trends offer opportunities on the European spices and herbs market?
+Which trends offer opportunities or pose threats on the European spices and herbs market?

 The increasing interest in international ethnic cuisines combined with the healthy living trend offers opportunities for exporters from developing countries.
 European importers are also looking for high-quality and sustainably sourced spices and herbs, which can provide opportunities for suppliers interested in following production and sustainability standards.